Axi404/cv/content/authors/admin/_index.md

 ## About Me

 Ning Gao is currently an undergraduate student at **Xi'an Jiaotong University**, majoring in Artificial Intelligence.
 I am now diving into Computer Vision, Few Shot Learning and Medical Image Processing, and with the interest in Multi-modalities and VLM.
-Feel free to contact me through [email]('mailto:2221110582@stu.xjtu.edu.cn'), Wechat(Axi404_) or QQ(3406402603@qq.com) if there is anything that you want to dicuss.
+Feel free to contact me through [email]('mailto:2221110582@stu.xjtu.edu.cn'), Wechat(Axi404_) or QQ(3406402603@qq.com) if there is anything that you want to discuss.